 The A to Z of Cryptocurrency: Cryptocurrency Terms For Beginners Simply Explained

-I’ll be the first to admit, understanding cryptocurrency (crypto) is not the easiest thing in the world.
+I’ll be the first to admit, understanding cryptocurrency is not the easiest thing in the world.

-This is because crypto requires you to have a deep understanding of the subtleties of stock investing combined with the complexity of new computing technologies like the blockchain.
+This is because cryptocurrency requires you to have a deep understanding of the subtleties of stock investing combined with the complexity of new computing technologies like the blockchain.

-To equip you with the knowledge that you need to understand this brave new world of crypto, we have put together this guide to cryptocurrency terms from A to Z.
+To equip you with the knowledge that you need to understand this brave new world of cryptocurrency, we have put together this guide to important cryptocurrency terms from A to Z.

-We will explain each term and its relevance to the world of crypto and how it fits into the wider landscape.
+We will explain each term and its relevance to the world of cryptocurrency.

 A Is For Altcoins

 Altcoins or alts for short are simply cryptocurrencies that are not Bitcoin.

 The word altcoins is a portmanteau for the words alternative coins.

 So basically, any other cryptocurrency that is not Bitcoin falls under the category of altcoins.